Voovs/.config/notes/utility_notes.md

 Move to next cursor position

 #### Querying
-You can do a ^f like query in vim.
+You can do a ^f like query in Vim.
 In fact it's much more powerful
     /foobar
 Searches can also be used as motion operators!
 Very useful for deleting parts of a prose line